 - Less crowded, with a more casual atmosphere

 - Offers some very good traditional pubs and eateries

 Stockbridge has a quieter, less intense nightlife scene.
 However, there are still some top-notch bars and pubs around here!
 Try Rowlands Calumet Brewing Co. to sample some local craft beers which are constantly changing.
-Schumacer’s Shanty is a favorite spot for delicious pizzas and cold beer – a good place to start off your night.
+Schumacher’s Shanty is a favourite spot for delicious pizzas and cold beer – a good place to start off your night.

 With its amazingly fresh seafood, haggis, whisky, and ale, the Edinburgh culinary scene has a lot going on!
 This city has become very trendy and bohemian, and the food scene has maintained a high standard.
 Scottish cuisine focuses on the quality, fresh ingredients from the area, in order to produce truly unique food!
 Here are some top places to eat in the city.

 - A weekly market in a historic area